keptn/tutorials/site/tutorials/keptn-openshift-crc-07.md

 ## Install CodeReady Containers
 Duration: 10:00

 1. Define the CodeReady Container version and your operating system - please adjust those variables to fit your environment!
 Execute these commands depending on your environment.
+Please note that the `CRCVERSION` might slightly change - we try to keep the tutorial up-to-date but it might run a bit behind.
+(Pro-tip: you can always [raise a PR](https://github.com/keptn/tutorials) to help us keep our tutorials up-to-date.)
   ```
   export OS=macos
-  export CRCVERSION=1.14.0
+  export CRCVERSION=1.17.0
   ```
   For Linux that might look like this.

   ```
   export OS=linux
-  export CRCVERSION=1.14.0
+  export CRCVERSION=1.17.0
   ```

 1. Edit `crc.sh` if you want to configure the memory and CPU cores available to CodeReady Containers.